book page

 Quick answers

-Themes include Immersive UX, AR Design, VR Interaction, Spatial Computing, User Psychology, plus context from read, 2026, excerpt, time.
+Themes include Immersive UX, AR Design, VR Interaction, Spatial Computing, User Psychology, plus context from life, live, poem, oliver.

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.